Sabkha

-A sabkha (سبخة) is a coastal, supratidal mudflat or sandflat in which evaporite-saline minerals accumulate as the result of semiarid to arid climate.
+A sabkha (سبخة) is a predominately coastal, supratidal mudflat or sandflat in which evaporite-saline minerals accumulate as the result of a semiarid to arid climate.
 Sabkhas are gradational between land and intertidal zone within restricted coastal plains just above normal high-tide level.
-Within a sabkha, evaporite-saline minerals sediments typically accumulate below the surface of mudflats or sandflats.
+Within a sabkha, evaporite-saline mineral sediments typically accumulate below the surface of mudflats or sandflats.
 Evaporite-saline minerals, tidal-flood, and aeolian deposits characterize many sabkhas found along modern coastlines.
 The accepted type locality for a sabkha is at the southern coast of the Persian Gulf, in the United Arab Emirates.
-Sabkha is a phonetic transliteration of the Arabic word used to describe any form of salt flat.
+Evidence of clastic sabkhas are found in the geological record of many areas, including the UK and Ireland.
+Sabkha is a phonetic transliteration of the Arabic word sabaka used to describe any form of salt flat, including salt marshes and salt swamps.
 A sabkha is also known as a sabkhah, sebkha, or coastal sabkha.

-The term sabkha has also been used as a general term for any flat area, coastal or interior, where, as the result of evaporation, salt and other evaporite minerals precipitate near or at the surface.
+The term sabkha has been used as a general term for any flat area, coastal or interior, where, as the result of evaporation, salt and other evaporite minerals precipitate near or at the surface.
 The term continental sabkha is used for such environments found within deserts.
 Because of the confusion created by using sabkha for salt flats and playas, it has been proposed that the usage of this term be abandoned for playas and other intracontinental basins and flats.